brian-trann/recipe-shortcut-ios/README.md

 This shortcut saves a recipe from Safari and creates a new Note, in the Apple Notes app.

 Shortcuts allows you to run JavaScript on a web page, and the code in `index.js` is a good starting point that will scrape a lot of recipe websites.
-It targets the [Recipe Schema Markup](https://developers.google.com/search/docs/data-types/recipe).
+It targets the [Recipe Schema Markup](https://developers.google.com/search/docs/data-types/recipe) specification that Google outlines.
 Since this is an opt-in SEO feature for Google, unfortunately, this script won't work all the time.

 ## Getting Started
 1. Link to my [iCloud Shortcut](https://www.icloud.com/shortcuts/c28f181501d94246a99d620a04ce07db)